Computer Science vs. Software Engineering

 - Designing new or improved computer hardware solutions

 If work like this sounds interesting, computer science may be the career path for you.
 You can choose from a wide variety of career paths.
-Some of the most common are:
+Some of the most common for computer engineers are the following:

 - Web Developer